rbignon/woob/docs/source/guides/module.rst

 .. note::

-    Filling objects using ``fillobj`` should be used whenever you need to fill some fields automatically based on data fetched from the scraping.
+    Filling objects using :func:`~weboob.tools.backend.Module.fillobj` should be used whenever you need to fill some fields automatically based on data fetched from the scraping.
 If you only want to fill some fields automatically based on some static data, you should just inherit the base object class and set these fields.

 An object returned by a method of a capability can be not fully completed.

-The class :class:`Module <weboob.tools.backend.Module>` provides a method named :func:`fillobj <weboob.tools.backend.Module.fillobj>`, which can be called by an application to fill some unloaded fields of a specific object, for example with::
+The class :class:`~weboob.tools.backend.Module` provides a method named :func:`~weboob.tools.backend.Module.fillobj`, which can be called by an application to fill some unloaded fields of a specific object, for example with::

     backend.fillobj(video, ['url', 'author'])

-The ``fillobj`` method will check on the object which fields (in the ones given in the list argument) are not loaded (equal to ``NotLoaded``, which is the default value), to reduce the list to the real uncompleted fields, and call the method associated to the type of the object.
+The :func:`~weboob.tools.backend.Module.fillobj` method will check on the object which fields (in the ones given in the list argument) are not loaded
+(equal to ``NotLoaded``, which is the default value), to reduce the list to the real uncompleted fields, and call the method associated to the type of the object.